 Assamese Cuisine Is A Unique Blend Of A Variety Of Cooking Techniques

 Assamese cuisine works with different tried and tested ingredients and cooking techniques.
 The hills prefer fermentation and drying as fresh produce is not always available whereas the plains have a bounty of fresh vegetables and animal proteins.
 A unique characteristic of the food in this region is the combination of vegetables with fish or meat for many of the traditional recipes.

 This draws attention to the complexity of flavours and textures the Assamese understand and use to create an intriguing mix of dishes.
-There are some ingredients which would probably require a braver heart, but the modern food lover would surely appreciate the uniqueness of this cuisine and probably recommend it as a personal favorite.
+There are some ingredients which would probably require a braver heart, but the modern food lover would surely appreciate the uniqueness of this cuisine and probably recommend it as a personal favourite.

 Khar is one of the most famous foods in Assam.
 It is both an ingredient and the name of any dish prepared using it.
 This dish can be prepared with pulses, vegetables, or even fish or meat.

 Pani Hamuk is one of the most popular foods in Guwahati.
 It translates to water snails and tastes best when it is sourced from clean, flowing rivers.

 Some famous sweets in Assam include Bora Chaulor Payas, Komolar Kheer and Narikol Pitha.

 The people of Assam eat a variety of food with local ingredients.
 Assamese food is all about minimizing waste.